kounch/zx123_tool/README.md

                         "(Version Description)": "(Hash)"
         },
         "Spectrum": {   -> Dictionary of hashes for different Spectrum core versions in the format:
                            "(Version Description)": "(Hash)"
+        "Special": {   -> Dictionary of hashes for different Special core versions in the format:
+                           "(Version Description)": "(Hash)"
         "Cores": {   -> Dictionary for different FPGA cores
             "(Core name)": {   -> Dictionary of hashes for different core versions in the format: